Julie A. Freischlag, MD, FRCS, Ed (Hon)

 Julie A. Freischlag, MD

-Julie A. Freischlag, MD, is the chief executive officer of Wake Forest Baptist Medical Center and interim dean of Wake Forest School of Medicine.
+Julie A. Freischlag, MD, is the chief executive officer of Wake Forest Baptist Medical Center and dean of Wake Forest School of Medicine.
 Consistently ranked among the nation’s top 50 medical centers, Wake Forest Baptist includes Wake Forest Baptist Health, a growing, multi-hospital health system and physician network, the state-of-the-art and highly competitive Wake Forest School of Medicine, and Wake Forest Innovations, its technology transfer, commercialization enterprise.

 As CEO and Dean, she has the overall responsibility for the Medical Center’s clinical, academic and innovation enterprises and its annual operating budget of $2.5B.
 Previously, Freischlag was vice chancellor for Human Health Sciences and dean of the School of Medicine at UC Davis.